WebKit/explainers/css-spatial/explainer.md

 }
 ```

-This portal turns it's contents by `45deg`
+This portal turns its contents by `45deg`
 before performing the autofit behaviour
 so that it still fits in the container even though it has now been rotated.